srivishnuk/WebWhatsapp-Automation-Selenium/README.md

 # Setup Instructions for Ubuntu (Use python3)

-Download chrome driver for your chrome version from https://chromedriver.chromium.org/downloads and extract it to /usr/bin/
+make sure you have google chrome installed and Download chrome driver for your chrome version from https://chromedriver.chromium.org/downloads and extract it to /usr/bin/

 1. virtualenv whatsappautomation -p python3